Live Broadcast

 COPD

-Do not use Beclometasona/Formoterol Cipla:
+Do not use Beclometasone/Formoterol Cipla:

 Warnings and precautions

-• If you have heart problems, such as angina (chest pain, heart pain), a recent heart attack (myocardial infarction), heart failure, coronary artery disease, heart valve disease, or any other known heart abnormality, or if you have a condition called hypertrophic obstructive cardiomyopathy (also known as CMH, in which the heart muscle is enlarged).
+If you have heart problems, such as angina (heart pain, chest pain), a recent heart attack (myocardial infarction), heart failure, narrowing of the arteries surrounding the heart (coronary heart disease), heart valve disease, or any other known heart abnormality, or if you have a disease called hypertrophic obstructive cardiomyopathy (also called HOCM, in which the heart muscle is enlarged).

 • If your thyroid gland is overactive.